 - ¼ cup flour

 - 2 eggs

 - 8 ounces sharp cheddar cheese

 - Wooden spoon

 - Measuring spoons

 - Preheat oven to 425º.
 Butter a 10-inch cast-iron skillet.

-- In a separate skillet, cook the sausage, breaking into pieces.
-Drain onto a paper towel lined plate.
+- In a separate skillet, cook sausage, breaking it into pieces.
+Drain onto a paper towel-lined plate.

 - In a large bowl, combine the cornmeal, flour, baking powder and salt.
 In a small bowl, combine corn, milk, eggs and oil and pour into the flour mixture stirring just until combined.
 Pour half of the cornmeal mixture in the prepared skillet.
 Sprinkle with sausage and cheese and pour the remaining mixture over the top.